Slow Cooker Chicken Enchilada Chili

 Instructions

-• Top with the chicken breasts and season with taco seasoning.
+• Place the chicken on top and sprinkle evenly with taco seasoning.

 Notes